OxidizedSchale/GNU-AEFR/README_global/README_en.md

 ## 🏛️ Architectural Philosophy

 <details>
-<summary><strong>Click to expand: Understand the hardcore low-level design driving GNU:AEFR</strong></summary>
+<summary><strong>Click to expand: The hardcore low-level design driving GNA:AEFR</strong></summary>

-### The "Gentleman Scheduler": Class Segregation at the Compute Level
+### Gentleman Scheduler: Class Isolation at the Computing Level
-> In GNU:AEFR v0.8+, we introduced our proprietary "Gentleman Scheduler."
-We do not trust default OS schedulers, as they often sacrifice real-time rendering determinism for so-called "fairness."
+> In GNA:AEFR v0.8+, we introduced our self-developed "Gentleman Scheduler."
+We do not trust the default scheduling of operating systems, as they often sacrifice the determinism of real-time rendering for so-called "fairness."

-*   **Core Principle: N-2 Strategy**
+*   **Core Guideline: N-2 Strategy**
-    *   GNU:AEFR refuses to be a greedy CPU-devouring beast.
-The scheduler detects physical core count `N` and forcibly isolates `N-2` cores as a compute zone (Takes 1 on dual-core setups).
+    *   GNA:AEFR refuses to be a "CPU-hogging beast."
+The scheduler automatically detects the number of physical cores `N` and forcibly isolates `N-2` cores as a dedicated computing zone (if only two cores/threads are available, AEFR will occupy one).
-    *   **1 Core** reserved for UI/Render (Main Thread), ensuring absolute smoothness even during compute spikes.
+    *   **1 Core** Reserved for UI/Render (Main Thread): Ensures UI remains smooth even during heavy computation.
-    *   **1 Core** reserved for OS/Audio (Backstage), preventing BGM popping from CPU overloads.
+    *   **1 Core** Reserved for OS/Audio (Backstage): Acts as a "buffer zone" for the underlying system, completely eliminating audio crackling or stuttering caused by CPU saturation.
-    *   Remaining cores are assigned to GNU:AEFR Workers for Spine math via the `Rayon` thread pool.
+    *   Remaining cores are allocated to **GNA:AEFR** Workers: Utilizing the Rayon thread pool for Spine bone skinning and physics calculations.

-*   **Why insist on a "Synchronous Blocking Model"?**
+*   **Why Insist on a "Synchronous Blocking Model"?**
-    > Do not pitch us the cheap "non-blocking async" concepts found in Web development.
-In the philosophy of GNU:AEFR, "Synchronous" means order.
+    > Do not try to sell us the cheap "non-blocking async" concepts common in Web development.
+In the philosophy of GNA:AEFR, "Synchronous" is "Order."

-    *   **No Screen Tearing**: The main thread synchronously awaits results during the Update phase to ensure every frame's visual elements align perfectly.
-(You don't want character art flying around, do you?)
+    *   **Zero Screen Tearing**: The main thread synchronously waits for calculation results during the Update phase.
+This ensures that bone positions, expressions, and physics effects are perfectly aligned in space for every frame.
-    *   **Work Stealing Mechanism**: On extreme low-core machines, the main thread actively participates in computation, squeezing out 100% of physical performance.
+    *   **Work Stealing Mechanism**: Thanks to Rayon's hardcore implementation, in extreme cases with few cores (e.g., dual-core machines), the main thread will actively participate in calculations to ensure power utilization reaches 100% of the physical limit.
-    *   **Scheduler Warning**: Using `std::thread::spawn` for compute-heavy tasks is forbidden.
-All parallel tasks must dispatch via `AefrScheduler`.
-Violations lead to chaotic OS scheduling and betray the Rust aesthetics of GNU:AEFR.
+    *   **Scheduler Warning**: Using `std::thread::spawn` for any computation-intensive task is strictly prohibited.
+All parallel tasks must be distributed via the `AefrScheduler`.
+Violators cause the system scheduling to fall into unordered competition—a betrayal of the GNA:AEFR Rust aesthetic.

-### GUI Rules
+### GUI Improvement Rules
-*   UI components must strictly adhere to `egui`'s **Immediate Mode** philosophy; `React`-style proposals are not accepted.
+*   UI components must follow the **Immediate Mode** philosophy of `egui`.
+Proposals following `React`-style declarative state management are not accepted.

 </details>

 ---

 ## ✉️ Contact Us
-*   **Author Email**: `ExtraShiningWonder@gmail.com`
+*   **Author Email**: ExtraShiningWonder@gmail.com